gruntwork-io/docs/docs/pipelines/maintain/updating.md

 ### Updating tag values (standalone)

-If you've deployed Pipelines as a standalone framework using the `ecs-deploy-runner` service in the Service Catalog, refer to the [Variable Reference](../../reference/services/ci-cd-pipeline/ecs-deploy-runner#reference) section for the service in the Library Reference for configuration details.
+If you’ve deployed Pipelines as a standalone framework using the `ecs-deploy-runner` service in the Service Catalog, refer to the [Variable Reference](../../reference/services/ci-cd-pipeline/ecs-deploy-runner#reference) section for the service in the Library Reference for configuration details.
 You will need to update the `docker_tag` value in the `container_image` object for the [ami_builder_config](../../reference/services/ci-cd-pipeline/ecs-deploy-runner#ami_builder_config), [docker_image_builder_config](../../reference/services/ci-cd-pipeline/ecs-deploy-runner#docker_image_builder_config), [terraform_applier_config](../../reference/services/ci-cd-pipeline/ecs-deploy-runner#terraform_applier_config), and [terraform_planner_config](../../reference/services/ci-cd-pipeline/ecs-deploy-runner#terraform_planner_config) variables.

 Once you have updated any references to the container image tags, you will need to run `terraform plan` and `terraform apply` in each account where pipelines is deployed.

 ### What's next

-Now that you've learned how to update your pipeline, the next step is to extend your pipeline to customize the configuration to suite your needs.
+Now that you’ve learned how to update your pipeline, the next step is to extend your pipeline to customize the configuration to suit your needs.

 <!-- ##DOCS-SOURCER-START
 {
   "sourcePlugin": "local-copier",
-  "hash": "b6df76fc472554fa5e09567c46377ce0"
+  "hash": "74b1a50b541f1841835b0c0f232206a4"
 }
 ##DOCS-SOURCER-END -->